ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 3. Select the "UCSF Wynton HPC Box Connector" collection.

+4. You will see a dialog "Authentication Required", click "continue".

-5. You will see a dialog "Identity Required".
+5. Next you will see a dialog "Identity Required".
 Select your UCSF associated identity, (it will be something like "123456@ucsf.edu").

 6. Authenticate with MyAccess.